phonston/EE4221-Mini-Projects/README.md

 # EE4221-Mini-Projects
-share and delpoy more easily
+share and deploy more easily